In episode 66, Dan and Michael talk with middle school world geography teacher and #WorldGeoChat moderator Chris Heffernan about teaching geography.

 - 99% Invisible podcast episode on shipping containers: http://99percentinvisible.org/episode/reefer-madness/

 - Chris has his students plot out 10 countries and physical features in a region on satellite view to understand and do a See-Think-Wonder: What do you see?
-What do think about you see?
+What do think about what you see?
 What do you wonder about what you see?

 - Check out the UN Sustainable Development Goals: GlobalGoals.org